Excellence in Nonprofit Management!

 Maintain realistic expectations and handle all business transactions with honesty and integrity.

 The Farmworker Coordinating Council traces its beginnings to a grassroots effort led by volunteers to meet the needs of farm workers who found themselves without work in the winter of 1977-1978 during a sudden freeze.
 From its humble beginnings in a borrowed warehouse, the Farmworker Coordinating Council has grown into a diverse social services agency that addresses the continuing barriers to basic needs faced by farm workers in Palm Beach County.
 The FWCC continues serving over 10,000 migrant farm workers and their families in Palm Beach County.
 The agency now provides a range of social services with a staff of 13 full time and 1 part time professionals working from two offices: Lake Worth and Belle Glade.

-The agency receives funding from the United Way and Palm Beach County, Town of Palm Beach United Way, US Department of Labor, Palm Beach County as well as from private foundations and individual donors.
+The agency receives funding from the United Way and Palm Beach County, Town of Palm Beach United Way, Palm Beach County as well as from private foundations and individual donors.
 The Council continues to grow and shape its programs around the acute needs of the farmworker community.